 Very high levels of AST (more than 10 times normal) are usually due to acute hepatitis, sometimes due to a viral infection.
-With acute hepatitis, AST levels usually stay high for about 1-2 months but can take as long as 3-6 months to return to normal.
+In acute hepatitis, AST levels usually stay high for about 1-2 months but can take as long as 3-6 months to return to normal.
 Levels of AST may also be markedly elevated (often over 100 times normal) as a result of exposure to drugs or other substances that are toxic to the liver as well as in conditions that cause decreased blood flow (ischemia) to the liver.

 With chronic hepatitis, AST levels are usually not as high, often less than 4 times normal, and are more likely to be normal than are ALT levels.
 AST often varies between normal and slightly increased with chronic hepatitis, so the test may be ordered frequently to determine the pattern.
 Such moderate increases may also be seen in other diseases of the liver, especially when the bile ducts are blocked, or with cirrhosis or certain cancers of the liver.
 AST may also increase after heart attacks and with muscle injury, usually to a much greater degree than ALT.

 AST is often performed together with the ALT test or as part of a liver panel.
 For more about AST results in relation to other liver tests, see the Liver Panel article.